 I was admitted to a labor room and don’t remember much except that the doctors and nurses were changing over to the evening staff.
 The anesthesiologist came in finally, and I got the epidural.
 I know this isn’t the case for most women, but for me, the pain instantly disappeared.
 I thought maybe it would work like Tylenol when you have a headache, just gradually go away.
 But this was like magic.
 The pain just instantly disappeared and I felt like a brand new person.
 It was like I was Dr. Jekel and Mr. Hyde, experiencing two people that day.

 I relaxed into the hospital bed and finally felt like I could breathe for the first time all day.
+Find your perfect hospital bed for sale at SonderCare.
 The doctor told me I was at seven centimeters, but warned me that the epidural would probably slow things down.
 Since I was still in shock that she was coming a week early, I was fine with keeping things slow and enjoying some quiet relaxing moments before I had to push.

 By this point, my family had arrived at the hospital to only see me after the epidural (lucky timing for them), and once I was all settled in, the women came back to see me.
 Those memories of that evening are so special, spending time with my sisters and mom right before giving birth.
-I know a lot of people have various opinions on epidurals or any kind of interventional medicine, but for me, it made the whole experience so enjoyable.
+I know a lot of people have various opinions on leukopak non mobilized, epidurals, or any kind of interventional medicine, but for me, it made the whole experience so enjoyable.

 We could only have a couple of people in the room at a time, so they would take turns or take breaks to go get food.
 J left me once to go get dinner while my sisters stayed with me.
 We spent those hours laughing, telling stories, and getting so excited about the baby girl about to be born.